alanionita/100-days-of-code/r1-log.md

 Project #9 - Setup JS app to pull top news stories from NY Times API.
 Was able to succesfully pull top 39 articles by (title, section, abtract, and URL).

 ### R1D18
 Project #9 - Finished first part of project, was able to pull top stories to pull from NYT API and inject onto the page.

+### R1D19
+Project #9 - Continued to struggle with methods on trying to loop through category names and then append to the page.